BirdyLiu6471023/pokeagent-speedrun/README.md

 [Siqi Liu]

 ### Overall Framework:
 This work formalizes Pokémon Emerald gameplay as a partially observable sequential decision process and implements an agentic loop orchestrated with LangGraph/LangChain.
-The loop alternates Perception → Planning → Action → Memory/Reflection modules, each implemented as a node with typed inputs/outputs and verifiable JSON schemas.
+The loop try to alternate Perception → Planning → Action → Memory/Reflection modules, each implemented as a node within the whole framework with typed inputs/outputs and verifiable JSON schemas.
 The following diagram shows the high-level skeleton we instantiate and evaluate.

 ![Agentic Framework](planner_graph.png)

-#### Methods Hightlight:
+### Methods Hightlight:
-1. Hierachical Structure: Before action nodes, the framework would evaluate if a planing step is necessary (come into a new location/map, stuck in a place for a whole).
-And action nodes are divided into 3 divisions: 1) overworld; 2) battle and 3) other, which is beneficial to provide best or more concrete information to the agent to finish the specific actions.
-Besides, the planner node uses the GPT-5 while the action nodes use the GPT-4, which provide a future method using LLM for planner, while SLM for specific task/action node.
+1. Hierarchical structure: Before invoking action nodes, the framework checks whether a planning step is needed (e.g., when entering a new location/map, when the agent has been stuck for several steps).
+Action nodes are organized into three categories—(1) overworld, (2) battle, and (3) other—to provide task‑specific context and specific information that improves execution quality and reduce the hallucination.
+The planner uses a larger LLM (e.g., GPT‑5) for high‑level reasoning, while the action nodes use a smaller, faster model (e.g., GPT‑4/SLM) for low‑level control — suggesting a promising design pattern of LLM‑for‑planning and SLM‑for‑execution.

 2. Tools Calling: Tool calling is under development, but the skeleton was built in the framework.